 Hayu Australia Review & Guide

-Hey you!
-Have you heard of Hayu?
-‘Hey, you’ or ‘Hi-oo’, or however you pronounce it, is one of the newer TV streaming services to hit Australian screens, but with a little twist.
+If you knew any of those names, chances are you’re a reality TV fanatic, and could be familiar with Hayu.
+‘Hey, you’ (or is it ‘Hi-oo’?) is one of the newer TV streaming services to hit Australian screens, but with a little twist.
 It focuses solely on reality TV shows, more specifically all that delightfully trashy stuff straight from the US.
-Hayu is labelled as ‘reality on demand’.
-It promises to deliver the hottest shows on the same day they’re aired in the US, so you’re never left out in the cold for too long.
-Canstar Blue reviews Hayu and compares it to other streaming services in Australia.
+As Paris would say, that’s hot.
+Labelled ‘reality on demand’, Hayu promises to deliver the hottest shows on the same day they’re aired in the US, so you’re never left out in the cold for too long.
+Read on as Canstar Blue reviews Hayu, some of the brilliant television available to us, and compares it to other streaming services in Australia.

 Here’s a taste of what to expect!

 Hayu costs $6.99 a month, but not until you complete your free month’s trial.
 Hayu comes with no lock-in contract, so you can leave at any time.
 Both the free month trial and no commitment deal are pretty common among streaming services.
 In this regard, Hayu’s monthly cost works out to be cheaper than Netflix, Stan and Foxtel Now, but slightly dearer than the entry cost for Amazon Prime.

 - Foxtel Now: AU$10 (one channel pack)

 - Amazon Prime: US$2.99 (for first six months)

 Hayu knows what it wants, and sticks to it – they claim to have a library of more than 3,000 individual episodes of hit reality TV shows.
 Popular titles, which are a mix of old fan-favourites and current episodes streaming direct from the US, include: